 The Man in Black

-A CIA agent and head of Division X, a government agency working with the X-Men.
+A CIA agent and head of Division X, a government agency working with the X-Men in the 1960s.

 - Adorkable: His face lights up when he sees proof of mutant-kind.